-- Action S 1.24 Emergency Infrastructure and Equipment.
+- Action S 1.25 Emergency Infrastructure and Equipment.
 Establish systems to ensure that traffic lights at major intersections, communications and radio infrastructure, and other critical infrastructure continues to function in the event of a localized power outage.
-Repair any damaged sets of infrastructure or equipment as needed to continue City operations. - Action S 1.25 Continuity of Operations.
-Regularly review, update, and implement the San Mateo Continuity of Operations/Continuity of Government Plan. - Action S 1.26 Response Time Study.
-Conduct a Response Time Study to provide a data-driven understanding of how future roadway safety improvements could impact emergency response times and use this information to adjust proposed roadway improvements as needed. - Action S 1.27 Emergency Notification System.
+Repair any damaged sets of infrastructure or equipment as needed to continue City operations. - Action S 1.26 Continuity of Operations.
+Regularly review, update, and implement the San Mateo Continuity of Operations/Continuity of Government Plan. - Action S 1.27 Response Time Study.
+Conduct a Response Time Study to provide a data-driven understanding of how future roadway safety improvements could impact emergency response times and use this information to adjust proposed roadway improvements as needed. - Action S 1.28 Future Emergency Needs.
+Assess future emergency service needs during each update to the Safety Element. - Action S 1.29 Emergency Notification System.
 Develop an emergency notification system (e.g., SMC Alert and Nixle) for flood-prone neighborhoods and businesses before, during, and after a climate hazard event, to assist with evacuation and other support activities.
-This includes coordination with the San Mateo County Flood and Sea Level Rise Resiliency District (One-Shoreline) on its early flood warning notification system.
+This includes coordination with the San Mateo County Flood and Sea Level Rise Resiliency District (OneShoreline) on its early flood warning notification system.